 What Does “Ka” Mean in Thai Language?

-“Ka” in Thai language is a polite particle that women must use.
-This small word transforms your speech from rude to respectful instantly.
-Moreover, it’s one of the most crucial words for female travelers in Thailand.
+“Ka” (sounds like car) in Thai language is a polite particle that women should use.
+This small word transforms instantly your speech from rude to respectful, making it one of the most crucial words for female travelers in Thailand.

 Patthicha ‘Ticha’ Sinaudomphaisan